NISH-Original/Eclipse_CPSC_427/README.md

 ### Creative Elements

 #### `[1] Graphics: Simple Rendering Effects (Basic)`
-**Techniques:** Fragment shader color manipulation<br>
+**Techniques:** Fragment shader color manipulation
 Making the fragments in the player view-cone brighter, along with fading out the brightness based on distance and angle.

 #### `[7] Graphics: 2D Dynamic Shadows (Advanced)`
-**Techniques:** Basic shadow mapping, ray-object intersections<br>
+**Techniques:** Basic shadow mapping, ray-object intersections
 Added dynamic shadows that move with entities.
 Uses raymarching to check occlusions.
-An entity can be marked as an occluder by adding the occluder component.<br>
+An entity can be marked as an occluder by adding the occluder component.
 Press 'o' to view the occlusion mask.

 #### `[20] Software Engineering: External Integration (Basic)`
-**Techniques**: CMake knowledge<br>
+**Techniques**: CMake knowledge
 We are using `RmlUi` to create our inventory UI, so we have integrated it (as well as `FreeType`) into our project.

 ### Other Notes

-Grace days used: 1
+Grace days used for M1: 1
 Source for the slime sprite sheet: https://pixelmikazuki.itch.io/free-slime-enemy